A Guide to Managed and Cloud Services

-A Cloud Migration Workshop can provide you with an in-depth understanding of your present situation so you can make the right business and financial decisions to allow your organization to operate seamlessly and securely in the cloud.
-The right Cloud Migration Workshop will include an assessment of your company's current environment as well as plans and outlined next steps, with a focus on customized solutions to meet your specific needs.
+A Cloud Migration Workshop can provide you with an understanding of your present situation so you can make the right business and financial decisions to allow your organization to operate seamlessly and securely in the cloud.
+The Cloud Migration Workshop will include a review of your company's current environment as well as plans and outlined next steps, with a focus on solutions to meet your specific needs.

 During your Workshop, our experts will help you identify both the next steps and timelines for success in the cloud—using public cloud, private cloud, or a combination of the two.

 Schedule a Quest Cloud Migration Workshop today to develop a plan for a seamless migration.

 An Infrastructure and Licensing Health Check helps you prepare for change by identifying performance bottlenecks, rightsizing your environment, estimating software/device end-of-service/life, and evaluating your readiness to deploy advanced applications.
 We will also help you navigate the new vendor licensing models as the industry moves away from on-premises models to cloud and SaaS.
 By highlighting these areas of concern within your environment, our comprehensive assessment will provide you the visibility you need to meet ever-expanding, always-shifting business demands.

 During your Health Check, we will help evaluate your current infrastructure and licensing to ensure your IT environment is ready to meet the challenges of a growing business while reducing the financial impact of the new licensing models.